6421-NOC

 • May do sales transactions through internet-based electronic commerce

-• May specialize and give expert advice on interior decorating, home entertainment systems, computers and other products and services
+• May specialize and give advice on interior decorating, home entertainment systems, computers and other products and services

 Earnings